Skip to main content

 Why Voyage, not OpenAI embeddings?

 Voyage is Anthropic's officially recommended embedding provider, and voyage-code-3 is optimized for code-heavy content — the Google Maps docs are ~40% code snippets.
-Free tier covers 200M tokens, more than enough for a portfolio project.
+Using Voyage for both embedding and rerank means one API key, one rate-limit bucket, one mental model.

 Why Neon over Supabase?

 The stack needed plain Postgres with pgvector, nothing more.
-Neon's serverless driver works natively in the Vercel Edge runtime, autosuspend keeps the free tier lean, and branching lets me run ingestion experiments without risking prod data.
+Neon's serverless driver works natively in the Vercel Edge runtime, autosuspend keeps the free tier lean, and branching would let me run ingestion experiments without risking prod data (not used in practice yet, but available).

 Why 800-token chunks with 200-token overlap?

-Short enough that top-5 retrieval fits comfortably in Claude's context after the system prompt.
-Overlap prevents chunk boundaries from splitting a code example away from the paragraph explaining it — which was the single biggest quality win during tuning.
+Short enough that stage-2 rerank returns of 5 chunks fit comfortably in Claude's context after the system prompt.
+Overlap prevents chunk boundaries from splitting a code example away from the paragraph explaining it — which was the single biggest quality win during early tuning.

 What guards against hallucination?